updates.thunderbird.net (UTN)

 Install the dependencies

-Follow the basic setup instructions for thunderbird-website found in the main README.md.
+Follow the basic setup instructions in README.md.
+For compressed image assets, also run:

 Run the dev server